Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Proposed Method

 \subsection{Cumulative Dynamic Sensor Projection}

 Learning from raw sensor data is difficult, and existing models are not suited to learning abstract spatial relationships with limited information.
 Therefore, in order to convert the data into a more useful format, we pre-process the scan points into a global coordinate frame using the robot pose, LIDAR range, and angle values.
-A LIDAR scan of each sweep produces a one-dimensional vector of distance values, as illustrated in Figure \ref{fig:architecture}.
-A sequence of sweeps generates a corresponding sequence of 1D vectors.
-While these series of vectors can be directly concantenated and fed into a network to form a 2D obstacle map, it would make more sense to convert them into a more spatially meaningful representation.
+Each LIDAR scan produces a vector of distance values, as illustrated in Figure \ref{fig:architecture}.
+While these vectors can be directly fed into a network to form a 2D obstacle map, it would be more effective to convert them into a more spatially meaningful representation.
 To achieve this, we project the obstacle boundary points from the LIDAR point clouds onto a 2D map using the robot pose.
-These projections are accumulated progressively as additional 1D vectors are converted into the 2D map, enhancing its accuracy over time.

-Additionally, we also need to differentiate multiple LIDAR scans from across a window of time steps, capturing where they are located in time.
-One method of doing this is to use a series of images as a model input, giving the model all the data from across the run, allowing it to learn obstacle movement from changes between images.
-However, this requires storing many images for training, and using multiple images or channels as a model input adds additional model complexity and size.
+Additionally, we need to differentiate LIDAR scans from across a window of time steps.
+One method of doing this is to use a series of map state images as a model input, allowing it to learn obstacle movement from changes between images.
+However, this requires storing many images for training, and using multiple images or channels adds additional model complexity and size.
 Instead, we propose a more elegant solution of capturing the cumulative sensor readings from a window of time steps into a single image, and differentiating them by time-decaying gray-scale intensity.
 This results in a single image representing a window of sensor values, with darker values representing recent sensor readings, and with lighter values representing older sensor readings, effectively capturing obstacle dynamics with gray-scale gradients.
 Figure \ref{fig:data_representation} shows example processed sensor images for each of the four experiments.

 From the figure, we can notice a few characteristics that emerge as a result of this method of data representation.
 First, the experiments with static obstacles have relatively well-defined edges where obstacles are sensed, and there is minimal pixel intensity decay visible as older sensor values are overridden by newer ones.
 However, in the experiments with moving obstacles, we can easily see how obstacle locations change over time based on the increasing pixel intensities across time steps, forming natural gradients with object motion.
 We can also note that some areas of the image only have very low pixel intensities as they have not been scanned recently, while other areas are much darker, corresponding to more recent sensor readings.